Skip to main content

 Time for a new bedroom accent color?
 These are our 4 favorites for fall

-You will love these bedroom accent wall colors
+You will love these bedroom accent wall colors that are perfect for fall moods

 Fall is well on its way, and if you’re anything like us, you’re already planning all your home remodeling projects for the season.
+Many remodeling projects focus on the public-facing areas of your house — updating appliances, decor, and furnishings to better cater care to your guests.
+But it’s always a great idea to use a fraction of your renovation budget on yourself.
 If you’re looking to redecorate one or many rooms, consider transforming the bedrooms with a new coat of paint.
-Though many remodeling projects focus on the common areas, updating appliances, decor, and furnishings to better cater care to your guests, it’s always good to use a fraction of your renovation budget on yourself.
-Your bedroom is meant to be an escape from the day — a place to rest, reenergize, and get some much-needed peace from the outside world.
+Your bedroom is meant to be an escape from the day — a place to rest, recharge, and get some much-needed peace from the outside world.
+Make it your own with one of our favorite bedroom accent wall colors.

-There are some inviting and fun colors that are on-trend for the season, and these hues are sure to revamp the space, whether you paint the whole room or just a single accent wall.
-These bedroom accent wall colors are bold but versatile, so they can work with most decor as long as you know what you’re doing.
+There are some inviting and fun colors that are on-trend for the cozy, cool season, and these hues are sure to revamp the space, whether you paint the whole room or just a single accent wall.
+These accent colors for your bedroom are bold but versatile, so they can work with most decor as long as you know what you’re doing.

 Dark hues win the day

-Iron Ore is one of the top 50 colors at Sherwin Williams right now, and it’s easy to see why.
+Iron Ore is one of the top 50 colors at Sherwin Williams, and it’s easy to see why.
 The deep gray is classic, mature, and contemporary without being too cold.
 If you want something with a little more color, check out Inkwell.
 Though the blue undertone is very subtle, it’s just enough to give the hue a little more dimension.
-Regardless of what you choose, be sure to balance these dark walls with lightly colored furniture and decor.
-Metallics also look great against a dark backdrop, so consider hanging a gold-framed mirror or wall decor to add a little shimmer.

-Family poses beside painted wall
+Family poses beside green painted wall

 Greener pastures

-Green is also having a moment this year, with darker, sophisticated shades gracing guest rooms, living rooms, and lounge spaces.
+Green is also having a moment this year, with darker, sophisticated shades gracing cozy guest rooms, living rooms, and lounge spaces.
 We love Olive Grove from Magnolia Home for its perfect mix of olive and sage.
 If you’re ready for something a bit vibrant, we love Emerald Temple from Valspar.
 Pair it with a duvet of ivory, navy, or a lighter shade of green to create a bedroom that will inspire envy in all your friends.

 Gray is always in style

 Gray will always be in style — it’s a classically neutral color that’s softer than pure white but brighter than other neutrals like navy blue and brown.
-Because of its neutrality, it acts as a blank canvas that can pair well with any aesthetic.
+Because of its neutrality, it acts as a blank canvas and gray can pair well with any aesthetic.
 Add dark wood furniture, woven baskets, and faux fur blankets for a rustic look or integrate pops of electric blue, ivory, and candy apple red for a contemporary color-blocked design.

 Mineral Deposit is on the darker side, so you can lean into the moody energy and accompany it with navy blues and forest greens, or brighten up the space with accents of ivory and peach.